akilantech/investment-banking-bo/README.md

 ## Clearing and Settlement

-Clearing and settlement function moves the asset back and forth between investment bank and external parties like exchange or nostro agents.
+Clearing and settlement function moves the asset back and forth between investment bank and external parties like exchange or nostro agents(other bank).
 Once order to buy or sell a stock is executed in upstream(Front and Middle office), back office has responsibility to move ownership of asset.
 It has to pay money and receive the stocks or deliver the stocks and receive the money.
 Mostly, money and cash move in opposite direction.

 It’s most of the instruction to exchanges and other banks pass thru swift network.
 Every instruction goes thru Anti-money laundering(AML), Office of Foreign Asset Control(OFAC) check as well as any checks stipulated local regulators.
 Clearing and settlement generally happens thru Central Counter Party Clearing House (CCP) to avoid the credit risk.
 Clearing means matching  settlement instruction with CCP.
 Settlement means actual movement of ownership.
 Once settlement is done, It publishes information to Stock Record to rebalance its asset positions.